Taking Labetalol During Pregnancy – Is It Safe?

-Pregnancy is the time when you need to stay in good health and keep all complications at bay.
-It is a well-known fact that Labetalol is considered effective for lowering high blood pressure during pregnancy, but one must remain very careful about its probable side effects as well.
-It slows the heart rate and improving blood flow, thus decreasing the blood pressure, but it does not cure it.
-The drug is only a part of a complete treatment for high blood pressure that includes exercise, diet and weight control.
-Hence, as a precautionary measure, one must know all about the medicine very well.
+Pregnancy is a time when you need to stay in good health to keep all the complications at bay.
+It is a well-known fact that labetalol is considered effective in lowering high blood pressure during pregnancy, but one must remain very careful about its probable side-effects as well.
+It slows the heart rate and improves blood flow, thus decreasing blood pressure.
+However, it does not cure it.
+The drug is only a part of the complete treatment for high blood pressure, which includes exercise, diet, and overall weight control.
+Hence, as a precautionary measure, one must know all about the medicine.

-Labetalol as a drug used for treating high blood pressure.
-This medication is called ‘beta blockers’ – a group of drugs and can be given orally for long-term hypertension management and intravenously in severe hypertensive situations.
-Lowering blood pressure helps prevent heart attacks, strokes and kidney problems.
-It relaxes the blood vessels and slows the heart rate which results in improved blood flow, thus decreasing the blood pressure.
+Labetalol is a drug used for treating high blood pressure.
+This medication is termed ‘beta-blocker’ – a group of drugs that can be given orally for long-term hypertension management and intravenously in severe hypertensive situations.
+Lowering blood pressure helps prevent heart attacks, strokes, and kidney problems.
+It relaxes the blood vessels and slows the heart rate, which results in improved blood flow, thus decreasing blood pressure.

 High blood pressure or hypertension is a serious concern for women during pregnancy.
 It can sometimes cause severe health complications for the mother and the developing baby.